devalot/hs-exceptions/slides.md

 To truly abort the `add` function when one of the files doesn't exist we'd need to replicate the nested `case` code from the `Maybe` example.
 Here I'm cheating and using `Either`'s applicative instance.
-This doesn't short circuit though.
+However, this doesn't short circuit the second file test if the first fails.

 </div>